cambrianworks/gigrouter-examples/K3S-TIPS.md

 With above, you can connect to many variations including `localhost:30080`, `local_ip_address:30080`, or `cluster_ip_address:8080`, or port forward to node and connect to `8080`.

 3. Another option is to use the default `type: ClusterIP` which is generally reserved for intra-cluster communication or in combination with ingress configuration in the case of http endpoints.
-Use of ClusterIP and ingress setup is covered in [Example 2](./python-k3s-example-2/README.md).

 ## K3s Built-in Services